JingpengHan/EHaL/Codes/Hashing_network/README.md

-# This section is the code used for training and testing deep hashing networks.
+# This part is the code used for training and testing deep hashing networks.